getpelican/pelican-themes/svbtle/README.md

 ## KNOWN ISSUES

+- no IE testing (only Chrome / FF / Opera)
 - no pages feature
 - no custom menu
 - header date format is hardcoded in `./templates/header.html` with the exception of articles which uses `DEFAULT_DATE_FORMAT`